-11.11 Supply Teachers and all contracted staff
+11.13 Supply Teachers and all contracted staff

-- 11.11.1 Although the school does not directly employ supply teachers and contractors, the school will ensure that any concerns or allegations are handled properly. - 11.11.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome. - 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.11.4 The school will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
-The school will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to collect facts.
+- 11.13.1 Although the school does not directly employ supply teachers and contractors, the school will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer. - 11.13.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching an agreed outcome. - 11.13.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - 11.13.4 The school will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
+The school will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.

-11.12 Governors
+11.14 Governors

-11.12.1 If an allegation or concern is about a Governor, the school/college will follow local procedures.
+11.14.1 If an allegation or concern is about a Governor, the school/college will follow local procedures.

-11.13 Volunteers
+11.15 Volunteers

-11.13.1 Risk assessments and a DBS check will be requested for all volunteers.
-Under no circumstances will a volunteer whereby no checks have been carried out will be alone with children or allowed to work in regulated activity.
+11.15.1 Risk assessments and a DBS check will be requested for all volunteers.
+Under no circumstances will a volunteer prior to satisfactory checks being completed be alone with children unsupervised or allowed to work in regulated activity.

-11.14 Whistleblowing
+11.16 Whistleblowing

-- 11.14.1 The school operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team. - 11.14.2 The senior leadership team will take all concerns seriously. - 11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+- 11.16.1 The school operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school's safeguarding processes to the senior leadership team. - 11.16.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously. - 11.16.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.